Biological products and immune system.

 Louis Pasteur, called father of bacteriology achieved advances in the knowledge related to micro-organisms and also with the development of some vaccines and introduced attenuation methods, it is, weakness of the infectious agent (whose nature was still not known).

-Until the decades including from the 30’s and the 60’s when several vaccines were developed, their limitations were seen and had to be improved.
+It was between the 30’s and the 60’s when several vaccines were developed.
+Though, their limitations were acknowledged and were gradually improved.

-From the 50’s decade, new methods were developed as cellular culture and knowledge of microbial agents.
+From the 50’s, new methods of cellular culture were developed concurrently with research in the understanding of microbial agents.

-With a better knowledge of the immune system advances of the development process for vaccines was lead together with their use in different animal species and in the defence mechanisms at phylogenetic scale according if mammals, birds or aquatic animals.
+The advance in the knowledge of the immune system lead to the development of vaccines,together with their use in different animal species and in the defence mechanisms at phylogenetic scale according if mammals, birds or aquatic animals.

 To reach an immunitary response of the organism it is necessary to be an antigen.